 We live with transparency, readily inviting others into our lives and homes to show what a life with Christ is like.

 We equip ourselves and others with simple discipleship methods

-Nozomi is from Miyazaki.
-She moved to Fukuoka to work at a Christian junior high school called Seinan.
+Nozomi is from Miyazaki and is a 4th generation Christian.
+She moved to Fukuoka to work as a music teacher at a Christian junior high school called Seinan.
 Brian and Nozomi met at Fukuoka Bible Church, got to know each other on the worship team, and got married in 2013.
-Shiemi was born in 2015, Miori in 2017, and Kanae in 2022.
+They have three daughters who love to eat and be silly.

-I’m from a small town in Southern New Jersey where we love the simple things in life: cheesesteaks and rooting for the Eagles.
-Although I started in the scientific research field, God brought me to Japan for the first time in 2013, and again a year later to Yamaguchi.
-God was calling me out of science and into His fields of harvest here in Japan.
-I enjoy connecting with people through the joys that God gives us in our daily lives, such as hobbies, sports, and food.
-I’m praying that the forgiveness, joy, and grace that only God offers become what the believers in this country are known for; and that those very same qualities become a transformative blessing for this nation.
+Sean is from a small town in Southern New Jersey.
+He loves the simple things in life: cheesesteaks and rooting for the Eagles.
+Although he started in research, God brought him to Japan in 2013, and again a year later to Yamaguchi.
+God was calling him out of science and into His fields of harvest here in Japan.
+He enjoys connecting with people through hobbies, sports, and food.
+He’s praying that the forgiveness, joy, and grace that only God offers become what the believers in this country are known for; and that those very same qualities become a transformative blessing for this nation.